emmanuelgonz/emmanuelgonz.github.io/_pages/about.md

 ---
 permalink: /
 title: "<p align='center'><font size='+3'><b>From stargazer to hybrid scientist</b></font></p>"
-excerpt: "From stargazer to plant scientist"
+excerpt: "From stargazer to hybrid scientist"
 author_profile: true
 redirect_from:
   - /about/